-There must be enough people to support the shops and businesses, or there will soon be a shell building sitting empty.
+There must be enough consumers to support the shops and businesses or there will soon be a shell building sitting empty.
 Traffic patterns are also important.
 In suburban situations, it's very important to have easy access to cars and lots of convenient parking.
-In an urban setting, sometimes it's enough to provide underground parking and rely also on walking traffic.
+Sometimes it's enough to provide underground parking and rely also on walking traffic in an urban setting.

 Ratios of the tenant retail lease spaces and the overall theme of the center are important as well.
-There is often an "anchor tenant," the largest retailer that will draw the most traffic.
-Then there will be others who have related but not necessarily competitive products and services.
-A major mall may have 20 clothing stores, but they each believe they have their niche customers and will do well.
+There's often an "anchor tenant," the largest retailer that will draw the most traffic.
+Then there will be others who offer related but not necessarily competitive products and services.
+A major mall might have 20 clothing stores, but they each believe they have their niche customers and will do well.
 The anchor tenant, in this case, could be Macy's.

-These vary by the type of offices they will house.
-A building catering to accountants, attorneys and consultants have certain space use requirements, and there may be one or more shared conference rooms for larger meetings, and possibly even a shared receptionist to route calls and visitors.
+These vary by the type of offices they'll house.
+A building catering to accountants, attorneys, and consultants would have certain space use requirements, and there might be one or more shared conference rooms for larger meetings.
+They might even share a receptionist to route calls and visitors.

-Warehouses require lots of space, and in many cases large truck loading docks.
-However, they generally don't need much more in the way of parking spaces.
-Warehouses will usually have one or a couple of areas set up for offices, but they will not have much in the way of amenities, just space, utilities and phone service.
+Warehouses require a lot of space, and they also require large truck loading docks in some cases.
+They generally don't need much more in the way of parking spaces, however.
+Warehouses will usually have one or two areas set up for offices, but they won't have much in the way of amenities—just space, utilities, and phone service.

-Specialty refers to auto repair shops, oil change businesses, car and RV dealerships, and others.
+Specialty businesses include auto repair shops, oil change businesses, and car and RV dealerships.
 They each have different needs as far as space and parking.
 Auto repair and oil change businesses have special needs for disposal of waste oil and other chemicals.

-Every one of these types will have some concern for the land to building ratio, and now you know how to calculate it.
+Every one of these buildings and business types will have some concern for the land to building ratio.